life4/deal/docs/recipes.md

 ## Keep module initialization pure

 Nothing should happen on module load.
-Create some constants, compile regexpes, and that's all.
+Create some constants, compile RegExes, and that's all.
 Make it lazy.

 ```python
 deal.module_load(deal.pure)
 ```

-## Contract shouldn't be important
+## Contracts shouldn't be important

 Never catch contract errors.
 Never rely on them in runtime.
 They are for tests and humans.
 The shouldn't have an actual logic, only validate it.